uno-labs/UnoSemuxLightCoreWasm/docs/source/usage/TransactionSign.rst

 TransactionSign class
 =====================

+.. js:class:: TransactionSign

-About TransactionSign class and its methods.
+   About `TransactionSign` class and its methods.